 Social Media Management Tools and getting traffic to your blog posts

-This is a platform for social media management that makes scheduling and publishing posts a piece of cake.
+HootSuite is a platform for social media management that makes scheduling and publishing posts a piece of cake.
 You can use its Instagram options for scheduling your posts in advance, not having to worry about forgetting to publish them.

 Once you have prepared your posts, you can move on to dealing with other issues.
-When the publishing time comes, Hootsuite will send you a notification.
+When the publishing time comes, HootSuite will send you a notification.
 Instagram, like any other social media, is overflowing with posts and ads.
 So, it is important to post content on a regular basis, and this tool will help you keep up with the schedule.